emmatunde/Altschoolpro1/README.md

 - **Name**: Emmaneul Abodunrin
 - **Project Title**: Welcome to Emmaneul Abodunrin's Landing Page
 - **Description**: A prototype web application to demonstrate server provisioning, web server configuration, and HTML deployment.
-- **Bio**: I am a passionate tech enthusiast, telecoms engineer, and aspiring Cloud/DevOps Engineer with nearly five years of experience.
-I aim to make a global impact by solving complex cloud problems.
+- **Bio**: Emmanuel Abodunrin is an Engineer with nearly five years of hand-on experience in the telecom space in both technical and managerial role.
+I have always had the interest in knowing how websites and phone app are managed...

 ---

 ## Deliverables
-- **Public IP Address/URL**: 35.176.13.70
+- **Public IP Address**: 35.176.13.70
-- **Screenshot**: [Insert screenshot link or add it directly to the repository]

 ---